Home / Recipes / Recipe Type / Tarts & Pies / Easy Italian Cheese and Tomato Pie

 It is almost my favourite time of the year, tomato season, actually, I’m pretty sure you can get tomatoes year round almost everywhere, I still believe there’s nothing like a fresh tomato straight out of the garden, or even out of a pot.

 You should try it one day, get some dirt, a couple of huge pots and plant some tomato plants in each pot.
 And while you’re at it, a little pot of basil won’t hurt either!
-The perfect combination Tomatoes and Basil especially made in this tasty Tomato Pie Recipe.
+The perfect combination Tomatoes and Basil especially made in this tasty Tomato Pie Recipe, if you prefer you could also make 2-3 mini tomato pies.

 Ingredients for the Pie